MrMystery10-del/UnityExtensions/README.md

 ## Usage
 Download this repository as a zip and extract all the files in your assets folder.
 Make sure to create a folder called Misc and in it another folder called UnityExtensions and extract it there.
-You can also use a different project structur, just make sure to adjust the namespaces then.
-If you want to use assemblies(recommended), adjust the YourProjectName.Misc.UnityExtensions.asmdef file name and the content inside to your project name! if you dont want to use assemblies, just delete that file.
+You can also use a different project structure, just make sure to adjust the namespaces then.
+If you want to use assemblies(recommended), adjust the YourProjectName.Misc.UnityExtensions.asmdef file-name and the content inside to your project name!
+If you dont want to use assemblies, just delete that file.

 ## Examples
 ### SingletonMonoBehaviour: